hmtabernero/StePar/README.md

 	$ sudo apt upgrade
 	$ sudo apt install python3-numpy python3-scipy gfortran build-essential

 	Note: Debian is so stable that it hurts.
-Its software is incredibly reliable, but also incredibly old.
+Its software is incredibly reliable, but also incredibly old (according to Matt Hartley, see: https://www.youtube.com/watch?v=IC2op3AZMfM).

 Arch or Arch-based (i.e. Manjaro):